Odd Emil Ingebrigtsen

 Odd Emil Ingebrigtsen (born 8 October 1964) is a Norwegian politician for the Conservative Party.
-He is currently the mayor of Bodø since 2023 and previously served as the Minister of Fisheries from 2020 to 2021.
+He is currently the mayor of Bodø Municipality since 2023 and previously served as the Minister of Fisheries from 2020 to 2021.

 Personal life

-He is married to Grete Bang Ingebrigtsen, with whom he has at least one son, who is a member of the Labour Party.
+He is married to Grete Bang Ingebrigtsen, with whom he has three sons, who is a member of the Labour Party.

 Political career

 Youth wing

 From 1986 to 1988 he was the secretary general of the Young Conservatives (Unge Høyre), the youth wing of the Conservative Party.

 Local politics

 On the local level he was a member of Bodø city council from 1988 to 2007, and chaired the local party chapter from 1985 to 1987.
 He also chaired the local chapter in an acting capacity between July and October 1991.

 On 29 June 2022, he was announced as the Bodø Conservatives' mayoral candidate in the upcoming 2023 local elections.
 Following negotiations after the election, the Conservatives formed a majority with the Progress Party and Liberal Party, with Ingebrigtsen as mayor and the Liberals' Ida Gudding Johnsen as deputy mayor.